Mandla Mandela: Succession to the chieftaincy

 His father, Makgatho Mandela, died in 2005, which paved his way to the headship of the clan.
 As the tribe did not discuss electing a member from the Mandela family until 2007, he was chosen as successor.
 Nelson Mandela had given up the right of Thembu leader nearly 70 years prior to fight white rule in South Africa.
 As the tribe now looked to him to reclaim his title, he suggested his grandson assume the role.
 When the younger Mandela became chief in 2007, he was only 32 years old and most of his duties were said to involve tribal ceremonies, settling disputes among clan members, and representing the tribe on political issues.

 Career and education

 Mandela has been a member of parliament for the African National Congress since the 2009 election.

 Prior to both his succession to the chieftaincy and his election to parliament, he attended Waterford Kamhlaba, a United World College in Swaziland (now Eswatini), until 1995.
+He graduated from Rhodes University with a degree in Politics in 2007.

 Personal life

-His first wife is Tando Mabuna-Mandela.
-They married in June 2004 in a civil ceremony.
-She successfully filed for divorce in 2018, and the annulment of his other marriages.